Malaysia And North Korea Are Heading Toward A Complete Diplomatic Breakdown

 "The receiving State must, even in case of armed conflict, grant facilities in order to enable [diplomats] ... to leave at the earliest possible moment.
 It must, in particular, in case of need, place at their disposal the necessary means of transport for themselves and their property."

-Don Rothwell, professor of international law at the Australian National University, told Reuters that he believed the exit ban for Malaysian embassy staff and their families in Pyongyang was a clear violation of the convention.
+Don Rothwell, professor of international law at the Australian National University, told Reuters that he believed the exit ban for Malaysian Embassy staff and their families in Pyongyang was a clear violation of the convention.

 The U.N.
 Universal Declaration of Human Rights, which Malaysia has signed, also explicitly establishes the right of every person "to leave any country."